Compare

 One page, not seven apps

-Apple Journal does one thing.
-To replicate tadoy's daily surface on iOS without it, you'd open Journal for writing, Health for mood, Fitness for habits, a Bible / Hallow / Qur'an app for scripture, Co-Star for astrology, and a calendar/weather glance for the day's shape — six contexts and six paid (or free-with-ads) products. tadoy puts all of that on one page you open in the morning and again in the evening.
-The cost being removed isn't financial — it's the cognitive cost of switching apps before you've had your coffee.
+To replicate tadoy's daily surface without it you'd run Journal for writing, Health for mood, Fitness for habits, a Bible/Hallow/Qur'an app for scripture, Co-Star for astrology, and a calendar/weather glance — six contexts. tadoy puts all of it on one page; the cost removed isn't financial, it's switching apps before you've had your coffee.

 Using both apps together